-Simplicity and affordability are key features of the Zempire Mono lightweight hiking tent.
+Simplicity and affordability are key features of the Zempire Mono lightweight hiking and backpacking tent.

 Room for one plus a vestibule area for all your gear in a single pole configuration ideal for any 3 season adventure.
 The full mesh inner minimises weight yet incorporates solid draft panels that increase warmth inside the tent.